 This is good practice for any building that is used by a number of different people during the day.
 You probably already have somebody to lock up at the end of the day.
 Ask them to make sure all lights and sockets are switched off, all windows are closed, and all heating has been turned down as low as possible.
 Turning your heating down by a few degrees at night will have a really positive impact on your bills.

 5. Use energy efficient lighting

 Not all churches use electric lighting.
 Those that do can make major savings by upgrading to newer, more energy efficient lighting.
 This can require a relatively high initial investment, but payback periods for lighting upgrades are often quite short.
 And the positive impact of newer, brighter lighting like LEDs is immediately felt.

 It’s always possible to increase energy efficiency for churches and save money, no matter what type of church building it is.

 Go a little greener with a renewable energy contract

 Over 5500 thousand churches have already switched to renewable energy, and there’s no reason at all why your church can’t do the same.
 The UK’s energy supply is getting greener all the time and green energy is cheaper than it’s ever been.
-Three of the Big Six energy suppliers now offer green energy contracts, while many other suppliers offer 100% green energy contracts.
+Three of the Big Six energy suppliers now offer green energy contracts.
+Many other suppliers specialise in green energy contracts.

 To discuss green energy contracts and find out other ways to increase your church’s energy efficiency, give troo’s team of energy experts a call on 0808 164 2222 or email firstname.lastname@example.org.